ephrim-s/GitHubCloneProject/README.md

-This is the description of my repo
+his is the description of my repo
 Modificatoin in main branch.